department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 ---
 layout: page-breadcrumbs.html
-title: VR&amp;E Application Process
+title: How to Apply For VR&amp;E
-display_title: Application Process
+display_title: How to Apply For VR&amp;E
 order: 2
 template: detail-page
 relatedlinks: